cschneider/Karaf-Tutorial/cameljpa/jpa2jms/ReadMe.txt

 Jpa2jms
 ========

-Shows how camel-jpa, camel-jms and Karaf can work together to build an event driven integration.
+Shows how camel-jpa, camel-jms, aries jta and Karaf can work together to build an event driven and transactional integration module.
+The example reads from a database table and writes to a jms queue.

 Prerequisites
 -------------